mathewgomas-alfred/mathewgomas.io/reference_manual/tools/path_select.rst

 .. warning::

-    Selection modifiers don't quite work yet with the path tool, as shift breaks the path
+    Selection modifiers don't quite work yet with the path tool, as :kbd:`Shift` breaks the path

 .. note::

-    You can switch the behaviour of the Alt key to use Ctrl instead by toggling the switch in the :ref:`general_settings`
+    You can switch the behaviour of the :kbd:`Alt` key to use :kbd:`Ctrl` instead by toggling the switch in the :ref:`general_settings`

 Tool Options
 ------------